Related pages

 exactly the same as on the iPad 1.
 With a slightly lower resolution than the competition, Apple was able to concentrate on achieving fabulously smooth scrolling - the first thing most potential buyers try out in the shop.
 Response times are good and there are a huge number of apps available on day one.
 And the iPad delivers less in more aspect - it's lighter at around 600 grams.

-So that's the good news, now for the reality check - it amounts to a six month delay for tablet Android and the end of the line for some of the other iPad alternatives.
+So that's the good news, now for the second part of this feature - the reality check - it amounts to a six month delay for tab Android and the end of the line for some of the other iPad alternatives.

 blog comments powered by Disqus